 Biological conflicts: territorial fear conflict, identity conflict, territorial anger conflict, scare-fright conflict, depending on gender, laterality, and hormone status

 The Mytho Constellation presents as compulsive talking.
 People in this constellation have a persistent urge to talk.
 They carry on endless monologues and are hard to interrupt.
 They speak rapidly and loudly, particularly when the mania-related conflict is pronounced or when they set on a track provoked, for instance, by a certain subject associated with one of the two conflicts (or both).
 From a biological point of view, the excessive talking serves the purpose to talk the opponent down.

 In psychiatry, a rapid and pressured speech is termed logorrhea.
-It is assumed that this behavior is controlled from the Broca’s area, or speech center, embedded in the laryngeal muscles relay on the left side of the cerebral cortex.
+It is assumed that this behavior is controlled from the Broca’s area, or speech center, embedded in the laryngeal muscle relay on the left side of the cerebral cortex.
 Dr. Hamer's brain scan studies show, however, that the uncontrollable talkativeness originates in a schizophrenic constellation that involves the control center of the bronchial mucosa (rather than the larynx relay) located on the right cortical hemisphere.
 Furthermore, the Broca’s area controls the ability to speak and to pronounce words (see stuttering) and not the speed or flow of talking.
 NOTE: When the excessive talking is accompanied by motor hyperactivity, this indicates an additional Motor Cortex Constellation caused by “feeling stuck”.